 - Use "$" at the end of the URL to define an exact match at the end.

 - Use ".*" instead of "*" to specify a wildcard in the middle of the URL pattern.

 - Within the rule, you can use wildcards to specify URL patterns.

 Next, define the steps that the visitor would take through the entire flow.
-Click Add Page to start selecting and adding pages using the Visual Picker.
+Click Add page to start selecting and adding pages using the Visual Picker.
 Enter the address of your website in the Visual Picker and browse to the first page of the flow.
-When you are on the first page, click the blue button Add Page at the bottom of the Visual Picker.
-A notice will briefly be shown that the page has been added to the funnel flow:
+When you are on the first page, click the blue Add page button at the bottom of the Visual Picker.
+A notice appears briefly saying the page has been added to the funnel flow:

-Also notice the total number of steps in the funnel flow is mentioned next to the Add Page button.
+Also notice that the total number of steps in the funnel flow is mentioned next to the Add page button.

 Continue this process and add all other pages of your funnel flow.

 When you are ready, click the Close button to close the Visual Picker.
-You will be returned to the flow overview of the funnel listener.
+You are returned to the flow overview of the Funnel Step Listener.
 The overview shows thumbnails of all selected pages chained underneath each other:

 To the right of each thumbnail are (editable) details of the step:

 - The name of the step.
 Click the name to edit.